Jack-Overflow/rxjs-http-client/README.md

 ```

 #### post
-   The get method provides you with the ability to make a HTTP POST request.
+   The post method provides you with the ability to make a HTTP POST request.

    This method has two parameters, the first parameter is the request url and the second parameter is the [HTTP config object](#http-config-object).